poovesh07/todo-app/README.md

 # 📝 Todo App

 A clean and responsive Todo List application built using **React**, **Vite**, and **Tailwind CSS**.
-It helps you manage daily tasks — add, edit, complete, and delete todos with a minimal and modern UI.
+It helps you manage daily tasks — add,complete, and delete todos with a minimal and modern UI.

 ---